 I suspect that trauma reactions are possible but rare (thankfully).
 It is also possible that are potential secondary effects with a doctrine such as wives being told to submit and remain in abusive marriages, with resulting violence leading to trauma.

 An area of concern is beliefs about the future.
 In Christian theology this is called eschatology.
 The question arises: does the Bible predict future events?
-Both the Old and New Testament have passages which seem to predict the future.
-Indeed, Jesus made predictions (Matthew 24: 1–24).
-And some predictions appear to have been fulfilled.

 On this issue there is a wide divergence of beliefs in the church.
 Some Christians engage in unhelpful speculation.
 This has led to comic scenes in which groups of Christians wait by a beach or on a mountain for the return of the Lord predicted by some esoteric calculation of dates in the Bible.